la-cc/working-with-vcluster/README.md

 ## 2. Overwrite the values in values.yaml

+_NOTE (28.03.2023):_ TLS termination works even without a valid certificate.
+The vcluster then terminates it via the fake certificate, which has been signed by the kubernetes cluster anyway.
+This means that authentication is still possible.

-If you don't want use a ingress with SSL passthrough as TLS termination to connect to the vcluster, then set `ingress.enabled: false` and delete the `syncer` config.
+If you don't want use a ingress to the vcluster, then set `ingress.enabled: false` and delete the `syncer` config.

-If you want use a ingress with SSL passthrough as TLS termination to connect to the vcluster, then please make sure you have enabled the SSL passthrough feature, which is disabled by default.
+If you want use a ingress with SSL passthrough as TLS termination with a valid cert to connect to the vcluster, then please make sure you have enabled the SSL passthrough feature, which is disabled by default.
 For the nginx ingress controller you have only to set `--enable-ssl-passthrough` to enables the [SSL Passthrough](https://kubernetes.github.io/ingress-nginx/user-guide/tls/?_gl=1*1ircp4t*_ga*MTQzOTI4NzczOS4xNjc5ODMxNDIw*_ga_4RQQZ3WGE9*MTY3OTkwNzA5Ni41LjEuMTY3OTkwNzE5MS4yNy4wLjA.#ssl-passthrough) feature, which is disabled by default.